 PRELIMINARY PLAT:

-The preliminary drawing or drawings, described in these regulations, indicating the proposed manner or layout of the subdivision to be submitted to the planning commission and town council for approval.
+The preliminary drawing or drawings, described in these regulations, indicating the proposed manner or layout of the subdivision to be submitted to the Planning Commission and Town Council for approval.

 PROTECTION STRIP:

 A strip of land bordering a subdivision, or a street within a subdivision, which serves to bar access of adjacent property owners to required street improvements installed within the subdivision until such time as the adjacent owners share in the cost of such improvements.